wrussell1999/wrussell1999/README.md

-# Hey I'm Will

-I'm heading into my final year of university at the University of Birmingham.
-On the side, I'm a Hackathon Coach working with events all over the world!
+🎓 Studying at the University of Birmingham
+💻 Currently working on the MLH Fellowship
+🎥 Running Hack Productions on the side
+🛠️ Tinkering with Raspberry Pis, Docker, and DNS Records